ADR 011: AI Tool and Agent Governance

 | Local or read-only coding help with no sensitive data | Allowed | Normal human review |

-| External AI with organisational data | Restricted | Pre-approval and contract |
+| External AI with organisational data | Risk assessed | Approved service and contract |

-| Agent with shell, network, API, or memory tools | Restricted | Risk assessment and approval gates |
+| Agent with shell, network, API, or memory tools | Risk assessed | Bounded permissions and tier-based gates |

-| Production or customer-facing action | Prohibited by default | Explicit human approval |
+| High-impact or hard-to-reverse action | Prohibited by default | Prior explicit human approval |

 | Delete logs or audit records | Prohibited by default | Separate human approval |